H4tch/hugo-plus/README.md

 ### Classifying and structuring content types
 ### Customizing page layouts
 ### Customizing the Bootstrap theme
 	Install the Less compiler though NPM
 	Modify "variables.less" and compile "hugo-plus.less"

 -----
 # Todo
 #### In-progress
 * Decouple, modularize components.
-* Allow 'pager' to be parameterized by any Taxonomy, or section
-	* example: get the next/prev in the "Series" taxonomy
+* More template layouts for things like Projects, "Streams", or Portfolios
 #### Future
+* Nav-menu should use Hugo's Menu system(right now its somewhat hardcoded, yet still customizable!)
 * Documentation, usage examples, and tutorials
 	* Document custom parameters
-* More template layouts for things like Projects, "Streams", or Portfolios
 * Can idividual Taxonomy Term pages be customized?
 	* Sections could be used to better address this? yes
-* Detect current page to be reflected within the navigation bar
+* Reflect current page/section within the navigation bar
-* Nav-menu should use Hugo's Menu system(right now its somewhat hardcoded, yet still customizable!)
-* Invert the social_links and share_links (reduce manditory user modification)
-	* Make them a shortcode, where you pass in the necessary info
 * 'Hide comments' button
 	* When unhiding, the comments shouldn't have to reload
 * Series subtitle